IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 - Attach the printed pattern on a flat, solid surface.

 ###	__Gathering images for inter-cam calibration using rs-pointcloud-stitching.__
 `rs-pointcloud-stitching` expects a calibration matrix between the depth streams of the 2 devices.
 In the D400 series the depth stream is, by design, aligned with the infrared1 stream.
-Therefore, the calibration process will be done using the infrared1 images and we shell configure `rs-pointcloud-stitching` to gather images accordingly.
+Therefore, the calibration process will be done using the infrared1 images and we shall configure `rs-pointcloud-stitching` to gather images accordingly.

 Create a working directory for `rs-pointcloud-stitching`.
 Use OS conventional limitations. i.e. no spaces in name, no wildcards, etc. For this example, we'll create `C:\pc_stitching_ws`

-To configure each camera, a file with following name format is used: <serial_number>.cfg.
+To configure each camera, a file with the following name format is used: <serial_number>.cfg.
 Obtaining the serial number can be done using `rs-enumerate-devices -s`.</br>
-Assuming that the serial numbers of the connected devices are 912112073098 and 831612073525, Create the following files inside the designated working directory:</br>
+Assuming that the serial numbers of the connected devices are 912112073098 and 831612073525, create the following files inside the designated working directory:</br>

 *912112073098.cfg*:</br>
 ```